 Apart from being a quiet month, February is also cold, so when outside the chill bites, duck into the closest church and admire the art and beauty contained there.
 You are bound to find fantastic masterpieces of Bernini in Rome like the wonderful Ecstasy of Saint Teresa in Santa Maria della Vittoria church, the architectural feats of Francesco Borromini such as Sant’Agnese in Agone or Sant’Ivo alla Sapienza churches, or the paintings of artists like Caravaggio and Raphael.

 One of the most popular and charming things to do in Rome whether it’s your first trip or the tenth is a walk around the cobbled alleys of Trastevere.
 This traditional neighborhood is a magnet for tourists and locals alike.
-From the charm of Rome’s old architecture to the narrow lanes that exude tradition around every corner, the ancient churches and noble palaces, Trastevere is steeped in history.
+From the charm of Rome’s old architecture to the narrow lanes that exude tradition around every corner, the ancient churches, and noble palaces, Trastevere is steeped in history.

-In seasons like spring and summer, walking is those winding alleys might be quite hard if they are too crowded.
+In seasons like spring and summer, walking in those winding alleys might be quite hard if they are too crowded.
 Cars never stop darting back and forth and sidewalks can be narrow, making the visit difficult and stressful at times.
-Eating in Trastevere, too, will become hard because you need to book well in advance or you are not going to find any table in the good local restaurants.
+Eating in Trastevere, too, will become hard because you need to book well in advance or you are not going to find any tables in the good local restaurants.

 If you are in Rome in February, I definitely suggest seizing the opportunity and enjoying this wonderful Rome neighborhood while it’s quiet and you can actually have a great time.
 Mind you, will always see locals because Romans, too, love Trastevere, but without the tourist crowds, your experience will be more authentic and relaxed.